ShawnSidoruk/slate/source/index.html.md

 This method is used to ensure communication with the Betable API is functional.
 The main usage of this endpoint is to assure that the IP Addresses are properly whitelisted.

 <aside class="comment">
-The `X-API-Key` is not required to access this API method.
+The <code>X-API-Key</code> is not required to access this API method.
 </aside>